Mopan people: Culture

 The Mopan Maya people practice a spirituality that relates to the Maya Catholic Faith.
 The prominent factor that has caused the decline of these traditional practices is the influence of Protestant evangelical missionaries.

 There is an absence of written traditions of the Mopan Maya people, so the preservation of their culture relies on oral transmission.

 Language

 The language of the Mopan people is Mopan language.
 It is a member of the Yucatec Maya language branch of the Mayan languages.
 Several thousand Mopan people, located in Belize and Guatemala, speak the Mopan language.

 Religion

-The Cacao tree has played a significant role in the religious life of the Mopan Maya people.
-The Cacao tree is known as ceremonial tree in the Mopan Community.
-The tree is locally known as cucu.
-Both the tree itself and its beans that it produces are said to contain spirits.
+The cacao tree, known as cucu, has played a significant role in the religious life of the Mopan Maya people and is used in ceremonies.
+Both the tree itself and the beans that it produces are said to contain spirits.

 The traditional religion of the Mopan people is Maya-Catholic.
-In this religion, the Mopan Maya people consume Cacao beverages at religious celebrations.
+In this religion, the Mopan Maya people consume cacao beverages at religious celebrations.
 However, since the 1970s, numerous Mopan villagers have left the Maya Catholic faith and joined Protestant groups.
 As a result, they reject beliefs related to spiritual aspects of the natural world.